shreevidyaj/Documentation/Processes/Core/Core.rst

 -----------------------------------------------------------------------------------------
 Sample description of the process/high level overview...  such as:

-The process describes a sequence of activities performed to test software code.
+The Verification process describes a sequence of activities performed to test software code.

 `Process Summary <./Verification/Verification_ProcessSummary.html>`_